• Skip to main content

 • melted butter

 At first, I made comparative notes of my favourite chefs' pancake recipes (Joy of Baking, Ina Garten, Laura Vitale, and Martha Stewart) then, I made notes to scale down the recipe a bit.
-Then I replaced some of the plain flour with some homemade almond flour because flavour!
+Then I replaced some of the plain flour with some homemade almond flour because of flavour!
 My dry mix was ready but it took me a few attempts to find the liquid proportion that gave me perfectly fluffy pancakes.

 I tried several recipe proportions and yet my pancakes all turned out flat, rubbery, and heavy.
 I gave up. 😒How can such a simple recipe be challenging?